sharunerajeev/AI-Lady/README.md

 ## 💬 Sample Questions

-Try asking the AI Lady:
+Try asking the AI Avustaa:

 - "What is term life insurance?"
 - "How do I file an insurance claim?"